shidel/FDI/README.md

 If you do not want to use one of the
 [pre-built install images](http://up.lod.bz/FDI)
-and want to build a operating system release, please see the [FDI wiki](https://github.com/shidel/FDI/wiki) on [Github](https://github.com).
+and want to build an custom operating system release, please see the [FDI wiki](https://github.com/shidel/FDI/wiki) on [Github](https://github.com).